turingschool/curriculum-site/module2/projects/hang_in_there/evaluation_rubric.md

   - Save the new poster
 - Show the unmotivational posters
 - Delete a few unmotivational posters
-  - Show that you can doubleclick anywhere on the poster to delete it (image, background, text)
+  - Show that you can double click anywhere on the poster to delete it (image, background, text)
   - Confirm that they remain deleted if you navigate away then back to that view

 Along the way, your instructor may give you specific directions or have you log various parts of the data model in your console to confirm that the data model is aligned with what the UI is showing.